 Manipur's Loktak Lake, the southeastern part of which falls within Keibul Lamjao National Park, is remarkable for being the world's only floating lake (it has a multitude of floating swampy islands called phumdi) as well as being the only place in the world where brow-antlered deer (sangai) live.
 These endangered deer are Manipur's state animal.
 They're often referred to as dancing deer because they tend to wobble when walking on the soft vegetation.
-Successful conservation efforts have resulted in their population increasing from an estimated 14 in 1975, to 260 in 2016.
+Successful conservation efforts have resulted in their population increased from an estimated 14 in 1975, to 260 in 2016.
 To see them, take a boat into the national park's wetlands early in the morning.
 October to April is the best time to go.
-Stay at Sendra Park and Resort.
-Alternatively, Seven Sisters Holidays in Manipur can arrange tours.
+Companies like Seven Sisters Holidays in Manipur can arrange tours.

 Also, read more about how to visit the Great Rann of Kutch.